ovishesh/JHack-Construct-2/5. Publishing as a Website/README.md

 ## Loading website onto Azure
   1. Click settings
-  2. Scroll down and under the "PUBLISHING" group click "Continuous deployment"
+  2. Scroll down and under the "PUBLISHING" group click "Deployment Source"
   3. Choose source and pick "OneDrive"
   4. Choose "Authorization" and click the **Authorize** button
     - By having a Microsoft account you will have access to One Drive